 The Board shall have the specific duties and responsibilities outlined below.

-At least annually, the Board shall review and, if advisable, approve the Company’s strategic planning process and the Company’s annual strategic plan.
-In discharging this responsibility, the Board shall review the plan in light of management’s assessment of emerging trends, the competitive environment, the opportunities for the business of the Company, risk issues, and significant business practices and products.
+At least annually, the Board shall review and, if advisable, approve the Company’s strategic plans.
+In discharging this responsibility, the Board shall consider management’s assessment of emerging trends, the competitive environment, the opportunities for the business of the Company, risk issues, and significant business practices and products.

 At least annually, the Board shall review and, if advisable, approve the Company’s annual business and capital plans as well as policies and processes generated by management relating to the authorization of major investments and significant allocation of capital.

-At least annually, the Board shall review management’s implementation of the Company’s strategic, business and capital plans.
+The Board shall monitor management’s implementation of the Company’s strategic, business and capital plans.
 The Board shall review and, if advisable, approve any material amendments to, or variances from, these plans.

-At least annually, the Board shall review a report of the Risk, Capital and Investment Committee concerning the principal risks associated with the Company’s business and operations, including the implementation by management of appropriate systems to manage these risks, and reports by management relating to the operation of, and any material deficiencies in, these systems.
+The Board shall receive regular reports from the Risk, Capital and Investment Committee on the principal risks associated with the Company’s business and operations, including the implementation by management of appropriate enterprise risk management systems to manage these risks, and reports by management relating to the operation of, and any material deficiencies in, these systems.

-The Board shall verify that internal, financial, non-financial and business control and management information systems have been established by management.
+The Board shall verify that internal, financial, non-financial and business control and management information systems have been established and are being maintained by management.